aqjune-aws/cav25-artifact/README.md

     - line 393: Lemma 3 (Compositional), page 9 (typo in the paper: the step function in the rule should be n0 + n1 and m0 + m1 as in the repo.
 We will fix the paper)
     - line 495: Lemma 5 (Conjunction), page 9
     - line 515: Lemma 4 (Compositional of Frame Conditions), page 9
+  - To build and use s2n-bignum outside the artifact refer to the instructions at [github.com/awslabs/s2n-bignum](https://github.com/awslabs/s2n-bignum/tree/main).

 ## Changelog & Notes